ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/Imaging-Cameras.md

 If the script is run and it report `Folder does not exist` then this could be because the mapping to the drives (see above) is incorrect.

 On the Andor camera computer, there are two scripts on the desktop, start_epics and start_css which should be run in sequence (note the first will not finish but should sit waiting after a few seconds).
-If the start_epics fails with an "ERROR: VxD not loaded" it may be a problem with camera power or USB connection.
+If the start_epics fails with an `ERROR: VxD not loaded` it may be a problem with camera power or USB connection.
 Note the Andor camera PSU has two lights, both of which should be on.